Are you stuck in a cycle of destructive or unhealthy behaviour patterns? Is it difficult to make or keep healthy relationships?

 Understanding the Counselling Process

 Whatever your goal may be, our therapeutic relationship is a collaborative one.
 Counselling is not a one-size-fits-all endeavor.
 However, there is a commonality in how the process unfolds.
 In the first phase, we examine thoughts, feelings, and behaviours that act as obstacles to achieving your goals.
-We also uncover your existing strengths that can help you to achieve your objective.
 In counselling, you can learn to explore and learn about yourself “mindfully,” that is to say, with a sense of curiosity and non-judgment.
-In doing so, you to achieve the first major step in the change process, “self-awareness”.
+In doing so, you achieve the first major step in the change process, which is “self-awareness”.

-In this initial phase of counselling, we also focus on learning how to manage and regulate difficult emotions instead of blindly reacting to them in disruptive, self-defeating ways.
-Instead of feeling overwhelmed by emotions, clients learn to self-soothe and realise they can regulate the intensity of the emotions.
+In this initial phase of counselling, we also focus on learning how to manage and regulate difficult emotions and unpleasant sensations you may feel in your body instead of blindly reacting to them in disruptive, self-defeating ways.
+Instead of feeling overwhelmed by emotions, clients learn to self-regulate, meaning you regulate the intensity of your emotions, so that you can sit with them in order to process them.

 The next phase of the counselling focuses learning to let go of old, unhelpful, and self-defeating beliefs about yourself.
 Along with this self-awareness, you learn to develop new, more self-accepting, self-nurturing beliefs so you can begin choosing new responses that help you achieve your goals.